Protocentral/protocentral_healthypi_v4/docs/faq.md

     <td class="tg-0pky">-It is 3.3V.</td>
   </tr>
   <tr>
-    <td class="tg-0pky">* Which file should be selected while OTA update ?</td>
+    <td class="tg-0pky">* Which file has to choose while ota update?</td>
     <td class="tg-0pky">-Binary file.</td>
   </tr>
   <tr>
     <td class="tq-0pky">* How to upload SPIFFS?</td>
-    <td class="tg-0pky">-Download ESP32FS, unzip the folder in Arduino IDE tools folder and  open the Arduino IDE.
-You will find an option for ESP sketch data upload in tools.</td>
+    <td class="tg-0pky">-Download ESP32FS,unzip the folder in Arduino IDE tools folder and  open the Arduino IDE u will find an option like ESP sketch data upload in tools.</td>
   </tr>
   <tr>
     <td class="tq-0pky">* For how long the data can be recorded?</td>